smusp/SEMs_with_lavaan/Kurbanoglu_2021/Kurbanoglu_2021.md

 K&T do not estimate the indirect effect; only the “a” and “b” paths.
 In **lavaan**, indirect effects can be estimated using the `:=` operator.
 In the diagram, the effects are labelled are a, b, and c$'$; in the model statement, they are labelled a, b, and cpr.
-The labels are used later to obtain the indirect and total effects.
+The labels can then be used to obtain the indirect and total effects.

 ``` r
 model <- "